FA Cup: Trophy

-The eventual winners of the competition receive the FA Cup.
+The winners of the competition are awarded the FA Cup, but do not retain ownership.
 It is only loaned to the club by the FA; under the current (2015–16) rules it must be returned by 1 March, or earlier if given seven days' notice.
 Traditionally, the holders had the Cup until the following year's presentation, although more recently the trophy has been taken on publicity tours by the FA in between finals.

 The trophy comes in three parts – the cup itself, plus a lid and a base.
 There have been two designs of trophy in use, but five physical trophies have been presented.
 The original trophy, known as the "little tin idol", was 18 inches high and made by Martin, Hall & Co.
 It was stolen in 1895 and never recovered, and so was replaced by an exact replica, used until 1910.
 The FA decided to change the design after the 1909 winners, Manchester United, made their own replica, leading the FA to realise they did not own the copyright.
 This new, larger design was by Fattorini and Sons, and was used from 1911.
 In order to preserve this original, from 1992 it was replaced by an exact replica, although this had to be replaced after just over two decades, after showing wear and tear from being handled more than in previous eras.
 This third replica, first used in 2014, was built heavier to withstand the increased handling.

+Originally commissioned in 2013, the current trophy was handcrafted using the similar age-old techniques, including casting, hand-chasing, hand-engraving and polishing.
+It included many of the trophy’s original features, including grapes, vines and fluting.
+It also incorporated the base from the previous edition and engraving on the plinth.
+Speaking at the unveiling of the third trophy in the competition’s history, Alex Horne, the then general secretary of the FA, explained why the FA had taken the decision to replace its 22-year-old predecessor.
+“The current trophy is fragile and is too delicate to continue to repair, so must be retired for these reasons," he said.
+"However, it will remain cherished and will forever be an integral part of The FA Cup’s rich history."

+Kevin Baker, Chief Executive and founder the makers of the current FA Cup trophy, Thomas Lyte, said: “After many years of restoring the previous trophy, we are honoured to be making the new FA Cup.
+This sporting trophy is a national treasure, an icon of English football, and its heritage is embedded within the design and the craft of the new trophy.
+Thomas Lyte prides itself on the skills of its expert silversmiths and this iconic symbol of competition and fair play couldn’t be in better hands.”

 Of the four surviving trophies, only the 1895 replica has entered private ownership.